PreetTatkari/Mewie-s-Quest/README.md

-# Mewies-Quest

 🐾 Mewie’s Quest
-Mewie’s Quest is a whimsical 3D action-platformer built using Unity, developed in just one week for a Model Making Competition.
-With its magical theme, charming visuals, and fast-paced gameplay, the game follows the adventures of Mewie – a brave cat navigating a surreal dreamworld shaped by her own fears.
+Mewie’s Quest is a whimsical 3D action-platformer built using Unity.
+Developed in just one week for a Model Making Competition, it combines magical gameplay, playful charm, and fast-paced action in a dreamlike world full of challenges and surprises.

 🎮 Gameplay Overview
-Mewie awakens in a mystical dreamscape filled with exaggerated fears and magical challenges.
-From giant rolling yarn balls to terrifying haunted showers, Mewie must confront her nightmares using her newly discovered magical powers.
-Explore platforming puzzles, engage in light combat, and uncover the secret behind her dream through cutscenes and an emotional ending reveal.
+You play as Mewie, a magical cat who wakes up in a surreal dreamworld shaped by her deepest fears.
+As you journey through dream-inspired levels, you’ll face giant yarn balls, haunted showers, and mysterious enemies.
+Armed with close and long-range magic, you’ll leap, dodge, and cast your way through puzzles and boss battles to unravel the truth behind the dream.

 🧠 Key Features

-Boss Fights & Hazards: Two handcrafted levels with unique dream-themed bosses and environmental dangers.
+Dream-Inspired Levels: Two unique levels with hand-crafted hazards and themed boss fights.

-Dual Magic System: Switch between long-range and close-range spells with cooldown-based combat.
+Magic Combat System: Dual-style magic — switch between long-range blasts and close-range attacks with cooldown mechanics.

-Platforming & Combat: Balance movement, timing, and magic use to overcome challenges.
+Platforming & Exploration: Navigate tricky environments with jumping puzzles and moving platforms.

-Clean UI: Health and power usage clearly presented with a polished in-game interface.
+Clean UI: Visuals for health and power are neatly displayed with intuitive feedback.

-Cutscenes: Animated story moments, including an ending cutscene that ties the dreamworld together.

-Menu Design: Custom start screen with adorable visuals and seamless navigation.
+Cutscenes: Story-driven animations, including an emotional dream-reveal ending.

+Polished Presentation: Charming menu screen and consistent art style throughout the game.

 🛠️ Tech Stack
 Engine: Unity

 Language: C#

+Assets: Custom + Open-source models from trusted platforms

-Assets: Custom-made, Unity Asset Store, SketchFab Version Control: Git & GitHub
+Version Control: Git & GitHub